gnyers/python-tuesday/session2/README.rst

 The *INI* format (see [INI_format]_) is capable of representing information organized in a tree structure, which lends itself well for its main use case: configuration files.
-Besides configuration files, the *INI* format can also be used for data exchange.
+Besides that the *INI* format can also be used for data exchange.

 Similarly to the *CSV* format despite of lacking an official standard, it has been in use for decades and as a result has a multitude of (slightly